-Granular fertilizer or liquid fertilizer can be applied per package instructions at the base of your Snapdragons.
+Granular fertilizer or liquid fertilizer can be applied per package instructions at the base of your snapdragons.
 Watering in the fertilizer after application will ensure that it reaches the root zone of the plant and does not burn the leaves through contact.
-Be careful to follow closely the application rate of the fertilizer you’ve chosen, making certain not to over-apply and potentially burn the plant with too strong an application.
+Be careful to follow closely the instructions of the fertilizer you’ve chosen, making certain not to over-apply and potentially burn the plant with too strong an application.

 Best Time to Fertilize Snapdragons

-The best time to fertilize your snapdragons is when your plants begin to produce flower stalks and start blooming in spring into summer.
+The best time to fertilize your snapdragons is when your plants begin to produce flower stalks and start blooming in the spring and early summer.
 Once your plants begin to bloom, fertilize every 2-4 weeks in the spring.
 As the spring and summer blooms die back, cut back blooms and fertilize less frequently.

 Best Fertilizer for Snapdragons

-The best kind of fertilizer is a well-balanced 10-10-10 ratio of nitrogen-phosphorus-potassium.
-Two pounds of fertilizer is needed for every 100 square-foot of garden space.
+The best kind of fertilizer is a well-balanced formula with 10-10-10 ratio of nitrogen-phosphorus-potassium.
+Two pounds of fertilizer is needed for every 100 square foot of garden space.
 Slow-release, granular fertilizers are often the best choice for their ease of application and prolonged usage.